orsonteodoro/gcf2/profiles/gaming/README.md

         and F grade worst case.
 Avoid D grade best case and F grade worst case.

     [5] Under real world testing the builder row has acceptable performance for some web games.
-Some web games have unstable FPS at 24 FPS and above others are smooth at near 30 FPS.
+Some web games have unstable FPS at 24 FPS and above.
+        Other games are smooth at near 30 FPS.
 Testing done at 1.35 tolerance, UBSAN, KFENCE, KCFI.

   - General kernel configuration policy